Scroll Top

 Plant Details & Taxonomy

-What sets China Rose Radish microgreens apart is their refreshing taste with a mild pungent essence, which adds a delightful crunch to salads or gives sandwiches an extra zing.
+They add a refreshing taste with a mild pungent essence, adding a delightful crunch to salads or giving sandwiches an extra zing.

 Rank Scientific Name